BusterLundgaard/busters_super_cool_terminal_tutorial/README.md

 > cd
 # go to the previous directory you were just at:
 > cd -
+# go to previous-previous directory:
+> cd --
+# .. and --- for third previous, and so on ...
 ```

 ## Showing files and folders: